Making sure those who have served get the services they deserve.

-Veterans Disability Benefits Claims
+Veterans Disability Benefits Overview

 A C&P exam is a medical evaluation requested by the VA to help determine the severity of a veteran’s disability as it relates to his or her claim.
 The C&P exam, also called a VA claim exam, is typically conducted by a VA doctor at a VA medical center.
 After a veteran is granted disability benefits, a reexamination may periodically be requested.

-There are two main options when appealing a veterans disability benefits claim: selecting the DRO process or filing an appeal directly with the Board of Veterans Appeals (BVA).
+There are two main options when appealing a veterans disability benefits claim: the DRO process or filing an appeal directly with the Board of Veterans Appeals (BVA).
 The DRO process often results in a swifter outcome than the traditional BVA process, and is therefore preferred as a first choice.

 When a veteran selects the DRO process, a senior member of the appeals team at VA Regional Office (a Decision Review Officer ) reviews the claim as brand new (de novo).
 This can result in the overturning of a denied claim or an adjusted compensation rating.